alexyigidey8/yarn-git-install/README.md

 Why
 ---

-IMO there is a serious defect in current versions of NPM regarding installation process of dependencies from git repositories.
+IMO there is a serious defect in current versions of NPM/Yarn regarding installation process of dependencies from git repositories.
 It basically prevents us from installing anything that needs a build step directly from git repos.
 Because of that some authors are keeping build artifacts in the repos, which I would consider a hurdle at best.
 Here is [relevant issue with ongoing discussion][3055].

 ### TL/DR: